rhake14/MSA/README.md

-silence, and a 2-sec clip with multiple instruments (mixture) – each varying in terms of (1) the choice of the target instrument (lead voice, guitar, bass, or piano), (2) the acoustic complexity (three instruments vs. six instruments in the mixture), and (3) the energy level-ratio of the target in comparison with the mixture (0, -5, -10, -15 dB).
+silence, and a 2-sec clip with multiple instruments (mixture) – each varying in terms of (1) the choice of the target instrument (lead voice, guitar, bass, or piano), (2) the acoustic complexity (three instruments vs. six instruments in the mixture), and (3) the level-ratio of the target in comparison with the mixture (0, -5, -10, -15 dB).

 In order to investigate potential candidates for the test excerpts, instruments in the database were first categorized as lead vocals, backing vocals, bass, drums, guitars, keys, piano, percussion, strings, winds and others.
 Secondly, sound levels were analysed and calculated based on the root-mean-square average over 500ms long time windows for the full duration of the song.
 If one instrument in the target category and two to six additional instruments had sound levels above -20 dB relative to the instrument’s maximum sound level, they qualified as potential candidate.
 To avoid click artefacts caused by the extraction at random timepoints, a logarithmic fade-in and fade-out with a duration of 200 ms was applied to the beginning and end of the signals.
 Furthermore, the mixes has been readjusted by a professional musician.
 Signals from the candidate list were extracted pseudo-randomly, using the same song as infrequently as possible, with the target instruments (1) lead vocal, (2) guitar, (3) bass and (4) piano being evenly balanced.

 In total, 160 excerpts were generated based on 98 different base tracks (songs).
 In half of the mixes, the target instrument was not part of the